sbaychev/sparkESINDocker/README.md

 1. Execute `windows_start_es.bat` or `unix_start_es.sh`
 2. [TODO] Execute script file xyz or wtp and the SparkDriver gets to run..
-2. * For now via the IDE run the SparkDriver and all the magic would happen!
+!!
+For now via the IDE run the SparkDriver and all the magic would happen !!

 Et Voaila!